Expand Your Mind (EYM):

 - Financial aid available

-- Application Date: Now accepting applications
+- Application Date: MITY is no longer accepting applications for summer 2020

 - Application Fee: None (non-refundable deposit required with application)